Device management

 Device statuses

 Suitest tracks the state of a device and assigns it a status.
-They are separated into two categories, statuses that you can connect to and that you cannot.
+They are separated into three categories based on the possibilities.

 • READY (Blue) - The device is ready and connected to Suitest.